habibmhamadi/flutter-blog-app/README.md

  - Edit `constant.dart` file and put your domain address
  - run the app

- The backend (api) is developed with Laravel 8 you can get it here
+ The backend (api) is developed with Laravel 8 you can get it [Here](https://github.com/habibmhamadi/laravel8-blog-api)